DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 For filmmakers, the Sony a6500 has plenty of different focus modes.
 Depending on the lenses your using, you may not be able to use the autofocus settings.
 Frequently manual focus is the best option for filmmaking yet understanding the options available to you is important.

-When shooting video, the camera offers continuous, subject-tracking, and manual focus.
+When shooting video, the camera offers continuous autofocus, subject-tracking, and manual focus.

-The continuous focus can be helpful if you’re unable to hold focus manually, however switching between subjects it can often take a couple of seconds to adjust and look quite unnatural.
+The continuous focus can be helpful if you cannot hold focus manually.
+However, switching between subjects it can often take a couple of seconds to adjust and look quite unnatural.

 In the settings, you can adjust the drive speed between fast, medium, and slow which can help create a smoother transition.
 Being able to change the speed is nice and can help give a little more control.

 Another method of focusing is the tap to focus control on the touchscreen.
-This is another useful option in a pinch and, if using autofocus, allows a bit more control over the camera.
-That being said, I find the autofocus to be quite finicky and unreliable.
+This is another useful option in a pinch and allows a bit more control over the camera if using autofocus.
+That being said, I find the autofocus quite finicky and unreliable.

 Video Features and Display Options